-- Easy access to software is controlled by the modules utility. - With modules, you manipulate your computing environment to use applications and programming libraries. - In many cases, you can ignore modules because NERSC has already loaded a rich set of modules for you when you first log in. - If you want to change that environment you "load," "unload," and "swap" modules. - A small set of module commands can do most of what you'll want to do module list
+- Easy access to NERSC's extensive software collection is controlled by the modules utility. - With modules, you manipulate your computing environment to use applications and programming libraries. - In many cases, you can ignore modules because NERSC has already loaded a rich set of modules for you when you first log in. - If you want to change that environment you "load," "unload," and "swap" modules. - A small set of module commands can do most of what you'll want to do module list